Deep learning for complex image data

 Foundation models

 Training deep learning models typically requires extensive data with detailed annotations, a process that is often expensive and time-consuming.
 Recent advancements like self-supervised learning have begun to address these challenges.
-One example is training models on partially hidden data and subsequently teaching the models to reconstruct the data that has been concealed.
+One example is training models on partially hidden data and subsequently training the models to reconstruct the data that has been concealed.
 This approach helps models develop an understanding of the data without prior annotation.
 Known as foundation models, these systems form a base that can be further refined in order to solve specific tasks.
 Importantly, these models can be trained with much less data than previously required.
 At NR, we not only leverage existing foundation models but also train new ones for types of data where none currently exist.

 Selected projects